itgroupstl/backupmystuff/README.md

  Visit: https://docs.aws.amazon.com/ses/latest/dg/send-email.html <br />

  **Installation** <br />
- Edit the script file with your information and what you want to backup <br />
+ Edit the script file with your information and what stuff you want to backup <br />
  Making sure it is executable. (sudo chmod +x backupmystuff.sh) <br />

  **Execution** <br />